ajnafa/psci-3300-political-science-research/content/06-foundations-of-probability-and-statistics/README.md

     Describing and Forecasting” in *Thinking Clearly with Data*.
     Princeton University Press, pp. 74–93

--   Problem Set II is due via Canvas on Sunday, October 9th by 11:59 PM
+-   Problem Set 2 is due via Canvas on Sunday, October 9th by 11:59PM